A/1.5 QUT Assurance, Risk and Integrity Services charter

 1.5.6 Independence

-The Director, Assurance, Risk and Integrity Services:
+The Director, Assurance and Audit:

 1.5.7 Professional practices including standards

-Assurance, Risk and Integrity Services complies with the following:
+Assurance and Audit complies with the following:

 - The Institute of Internal Auditors, International Professional Practices Framework (IPPF)